finbourne/finbourne-identity-sdk-python/sdk/docs/UsersApi.md

 # **expire_password**
 > TemporaryPassword expire_password(id)

-[BETA] ExpirePassword: Reset the user's password to a temporary one
+[EARLY ACCESS] ExpirePassword: Reset the user's password to a temporary one

 Resets the user's password to a temporary one which is then expired